marianomerlo/liquibase-issue-custom-task-change/README.md

 ## Steps
 1. Execute `mvn liquibase:update`
+2. Execute `mvn liquibase:rollback -Dliquibase.rollbackCount=1`
-2. Error: execute method is called twice
+2. Error: rollback method is called twice

-To compare with an old version, empty the database and set liquibase.version in `pom.xml` to the last working version 4.24.0.
+To compare with an old version, empty the database and set liquibase.version in `pom.xml` to the last working version 4.19.0.